-THIS PROXY IS SOLICITED ON BEHALF OF RENAISSANCERE HOLDINGS LTD. IN CONNECTION WITH ITS ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 13, 1999.
+THIS PROXY IS SOLICITED ON BEHALF OF RENAISSANCERE HOLDINGS LTD. IN CONNECTION WITH ITS ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 3, 2000.

-The undersigned shareholder of RenaissanceRe Holdings Ltd. (the "Company") hereby appoints John M. Lummis, Martin J. Merritt and Sheila A. Gringley, and each of them, as proxies, each with the power to appoint his or her substitute, and authorizes them to represent and vote as designated in this Proxy, all of the Common Shares, diluted voting class I Common Shares and diluted voting class II Common Shares, \$1.00 par value each per share (collectively, the "Common Shares"), of the Company held of record by the undersigned shareholder on February 22, 1999 at the Annual General Meeting of Shareholders of the Company to be held on May 13, 1999, and at any adjournment or postponement thereof, with all powers which the undersigned would possess if personally present, with respect to the matters listed on this Proxy.
+The undersigned shareholder of RenaissanceRe Holdings Ltd. (the "Company") hereby appoints John M. Lummis and Martin J. Merritt, and each of them, as proxies, each with the power to appoint his or her substitute, and authorizes them to represent and vote as designated in this Proxy, all of the Common Shares and Diluted Voting Class I Common Shares, \$1.00 par value each per share (collectively, the "Common Shares"), of the Company held of record by the undersigned shareholder on February 18, 2000 at the Annual General Meeting of Shareholders of the Company to be held on May 3, 2000, and at any adjournment or postponement thereof, with all powers which the undersigned would possess if personally present, with respect to the matters listed on this Proxy.
 In their discretion, the proxies are authorized to vote such Common Shares upon such other business as may properly come before the Annual General Meeting.